 This step only applies if you intend to apply for your HPI-O number online, instead of through a paper-based application form.

-After you have your HPI-O, HPI-I for each provider accessing My Health Record, and your two certificates, you can configure Bp Premier to access My Health Record online.
+After you have your HPI-O, HPI-I for each provider accessing My Health Record, and your NASH certificate, you can configure Bp Premier to access My Health Record online.

 How do I obtain an HPI-I?

 Healthcare providers who are registered with the Australian Health Practitioner Regulation Agency (AHPRA) will have already been assigned a HPI-I. The provider can contact AHPRA (ahpra.gov.au) or the HI Service on 1300 361 457 to find out their HPI-I.